 Leveraging partnerships with Latin American embassies, cultural attaches, and tastemakers, EDENS curated a thoughtful mix of retail partners that reflects the current community spirit in D.C. with names like El Cielo, La Casita, Mosaico, Ali Pacha, and more.

-“We are intentionally organic, reflecting the interaction among all of the cultures present in the entire region, rather than creating a map where each country is limited to its own particular space,” explains Morales, a 2011 graduate of Georgetown’s Real Estate graduate program.
+“We are intentionally organic, reflecting the interaction among all of the cultures present in the entire region, rather than creating a map where each country is limited to its own particular space,” explains Morales, a 2011 graduate of Georgetown’s Master's in Real Estate graduate program.
 “For example, Carolina Furukrona, owner of NOVA BOSSA, has Brazilian roots and heritage but is investing in goods by women business owners throughout all of Latin America.
 Her first collection features Mexican indigenous craft in a very unexpected, beautiful way.
 Many of our chefs are cooking with ingredients and techniques that blend many cultures, although their roots are from specific countries such as Colombia, Venezuela, and Peru.”

 "Like with Union Market or any other successful retail today, our goal is to build emotional engagement with our community,” Morales says.
 “The hope is that guests who are more engaged will spend more time, and ultimately this leads to prosperity for the entire community, culturally, economically, socially, and soulfully.”